Databases & Online Resources

 Recommended genealogy resources, tutorials and guides.

 An extensive digital map collection, with more than 400,000 high-resolution, full-color historic maps.
 Cadastral (property and land-ownership) maps, antique world maps, city directories, and illustrations allow genealogists, historians, and researchers to track the residential genealogy of families and locations across time.
-This is a paid subscription resource.
-It is available to all Wyoming library cardholders.
-Have your library card number and PIN handy for access outside the library.

 The library retains microfilm of various Campbell County newspapers from 1892 to the present.
 The reference department staff has indexed these newspapers with a specific focus on genealogical information including announcements of births, marriages, divorces and obituaries.
 Also indexed are major News-Record articles from 1988-2001 which can be searched by the Reference staff upon request.
 The news indexing was stopped after the establishment of the Gillette News-Record web site in December 2001, which features its own searchable archive.